Fio in Latin means

 In 2011, I moved to Cardiff to take a new job at the National Theatre of Wales.
 When I arrived here from the melting pot of Newham.
 I was shocked by the lack of diverse voices and repertoire in theatre.
 I knew something had to change.
 I started to meet and collaborate with like-minded people across Cardiff and, in 2016, Fio was born.
 It is now a registered charity, which has a board of 8 trustees.
 It is an exciting brand which is developing projects across the UK and within the International sphere.

 We exist to tear down stereotypes and get diverse talent on stage.
-We've produced plays like The Mountaintop (which explores be civil rights movement) and Death & The Maiden (about the Pinochet regime in Chile) and The Island (about Apartheid) to Wales for the first time, employing and developing a diverse team of talented new actors, producers and other creatives in the process.
+We've produced plays like The Mountaintop (which explores the Civil Rights movement) and Death & The Maiden (about the Pinochet regime in Chile) and The Island (about Apartheid) to Wales for the first time, employing and developing a diverse team of talented new actors, producers and other creatives in the process.

 We've devised and produced our own debut original work, Swarm which tackles the 2015 migrant crisis, and we're currently adapting Orchard of Lost Souls, a provocative story of survival in the Somali civil war.
 We've toured the Welsh Valleys and held residencies with The Yard in London and with The Royal Exchange.
 We have worked in local schools, communities and won awards for our work in the criminal justice system.
 In 2017, we went to India for our first ever international collaboration, working with talented emerging theatre practitioners in Mumbai and bringing them here to perform at the Greenman Festival.
 We are going from being a locally focused company to one which is working across Wales, the UK and further afield, fulfilling ambitions I have always harboured.